How we save lives / Blood pressure control / Reliable access to essential medicines for high blood pressure

 We need good data to make life-or-death decisions about blood pressure management.
 Inaccurate blood pressure readings can leave patients vulnerable to heart attack and stroke.

 Validated automated blood pressure devices reduce human error and make it possible to manage blood pressure at the primary care level—where more people get care.
-RTSL supports hypertension control programs to use these monitors widely, ensuring accurate blood pressure measurement every time.
+RTSL partners with hypertension control programs to use these monitors widely, ensuring accurate blood pressure measurement every time.